 - They’re easy to kill, with even a light swat, as soon as you feel them land.
 Though I sometimes get entertainment from slaying them in mid-air by clapping my hands together or using one hand to quickly clasp them out of the air and crush them in my palm—which also makes a great reaction/dexterity exercise as I age.

-- They seem to be worst around dawn and dusk, and in particular what I call the “witching hour” sometime around 7-9 PM.
-On the up-side, on hot summer days there is often a delightful lull of activity during the early/mid afternoon period.
+- They seem to be worst around dawn and dusk, and in particular what I call the “witching hour” around 7-9 PM.
+On the up-side, on hot summer days there is often a delightful lull of activity during the early/mid afternoon period… no guarantees on that folks but more often than not it is a noticeable change.

 Deer Flies

-Compared to mosquitos’ helicopter-like manoeuvring, deer flies are more the aerobatic fighter jets… though they get stuck in doing circles and are much less likely to land.
+Compared to mosquito’s helicopter-like manoeuvring, deer flies are more like aerobatic fighter jets… though they seem to get stuck in doing circles and are much less likely to land.

 - Wearing a hat to cover your hair cuts down enormously on the nuisance factor, especially one with a brim that goes all the way around (e.g., “Tilley Hat” style).

-- Unlike mosquitos, they don’t so readily land and bite, though when they do you’ll know it.
+- Unlike mosquitoes, they don’t so readily land and bite, though when they do you’ll know it.

-- Also unlike mosquitos, which are an easy swat, deer flies need a good strong whack to kill them.
+- Also unlike mosquitoes, which are an easy swat, deer flies need a good strong whack to kill them.

 - Repellents don’t seem to have much effect, perhaps because they are more likely flying circles around you than actually landing on your skin.